Edmund R. Schubert: Business writing/editing

-In the area of business writing, Schubert was executive editor of the regional business magazine, North Carolina Career Network Magazine from 2005–2007, and managing editor of the nationally distributed Diversity Woman from 2007-2010.
+In the area of business writing, Schubert was executive editor of the regional business magazine, North Carolina Career Network Magazine from 2005 to 2007, and managing editor of the nationally distributed Diversity Woman from 2007 to 2010.
 In those capacities he has interviewed and written about a wide variety of people, ranging from Jeff Kane, Officer in Charge of the Charlotte, NC branch of the Federal Reserve, to African-America icon Maya Angelou.